China Railway CR450AF: 2023

 On June 28, test runs were conducted on the Fuzhou-Xiamen high-speed railway using two trainsets: CR400AF-J-0002, a comprehensive inspection train (CIT) containing a CR450AF intermediate car, and CR400BF-J-0001, a comprehensive inspection train containing a CR450BF intermediate car.
 During these tests, a speed of 453 km/h was reached, and a relative speed of 891 km/h was reached, setting a new world record for the relative speed between two conventionally wheeled trains.

 On June 29, test runs through the Haiwei tunnel were conducted.
 During these tests, a speed of 420 km/h was reached, and a relative passing speed of 840 km/h was recorded.

 2024

 On December 29, after 3 years of the development, CRRC held a press conference at the China Academy of Railway Sciences (CARS) site in Northeast Beijing, China, where it officially announced the two prototypes of CR450 family: the CR450AF-0201 and CR450BF-0501.

 2025

 The CR450AF is expected to be delivered to China Railway in 2025, enter regular service thereafter on existing high-speed lines which limits the operating speed to 350km/h due to line limitations.

+2026

+On August 15, the CR450AF-0201 completed the 600,000-kilometer test and was sent back to CRRC Qingdao Sifang, where it was redesignated as a dynamic inspection train.